-Students enrolled in this course will develop and use the six elements of geography to better understand current events and issues facing the world today.
-The elements will include the world in spatial terms, places and regions, physical systems, human systems, environment and society, and the uses of geography.
-Students will demonstrate an understanding of these elements of geography in a context of world history, primarily from 1450 to present.
-Class projects will include gathering and disseminating of information on governments, economies, cultures, activities, and belief systems of various societies.
-Students will gather information using a variety of sources.
+Grade Level: 9-12 Students enrolled in this course will develop and use the six elements of geography Course #: 1570 to better understand current events and issues facing the world today.
+The elements Length: Full Year will include the world in spatial terms, places and regions, physical systems, human Credit(s): Two systems, environment and society, and the uses of geography.
+Students will Diploma: Counts as a Social demonstrate an understanding of these elements of geography in a context of world Studies requirement for the history, primarily from 1450 to present.
+Class projects will include gathering and General diploma.
+Counts as an disseminating of information on governments, economies, cultures, activities, and Elective for all diplomas; belief systems of various societies.
+Students will gather information using a variety General, Core 40, Academic of sources.
+Honors, Technical Honors Prerequisite: None Fulfills the Geography History of of the World / World History and Civilization graduation requirement for the Core 40,